Minishlink/physbook/doc/Deploy.md

   * Delete app/cache
 3. Clean your web assets
   * Delete web/css/* and web/js/*
-4. Generate javascript routes
-  * php app/console fos:js-routing:dump --env=prod
-5. Generate your assets
+4. Generate assets
-  * php app/console assetic:dump --env=prod
+  * gulp prod

 ## Uploading
 You should transfer the modified files, using your favorite FTP client (eg. FileZilla), overwriting every files that is newer.
 Most common files and folders are: